As discussed previously, they’re more like super-terrorists. And they just did something shocking in the latest issue of their great series.

 Originally published 3/4/16

 The basic set-up of The Omega Men—written by Tom King, with art by Barnaby Bagenda, Jose Marzan Jr. and Romulo Fajardo, Jr.—is a familiar one.
-The evil Alpha Empire rules the Vega system with a grim religious totalitarianism.
+The evil Alpha Empire (also called the Citadel) rules the Vega system with a grim religious totalitarianism.
 Pulled together from planets subjugated by the Alphas, the polyglot Omega Men wage asymmetrical guerrilla warfare to try and bring the empire down.
 What’s different about Omega Men is how the book’s main characters conduct their insurgency.

 They’re not the scrappy, wisecracking heroes of Star Wars’ rebel alliance.
 Primus, Tigorr, Doc and the rest are all deeply damaged souls, sentient beings who have had huge chunks of their humanity riven out by the actions of the Alphas.
 Some of them worked with the Alphas and have seen up close how the Alphas’ oppressions destroy individual lives and entire civilizations.
 The Omegas have chosen to fight them in extremely dirty fashion, and their skirmishes have seen innocent lives taken as collateral damage.